-The Pub-2010 General Employee Table, with adjustments, projected generationally with the MP-2019 scale is used for both males and females while in active service. retirement rates for were based on the Pub-2010 Family of Tables, with MP-2019 projection scale applied generationally, follows: service retirees General Healthy Annuitant mortality table adjustments forward one year and adjusted 105% and 108% respectively for males and females); disability retirees General Disabled Table (set back three years for males. and adjusted 103% and 106% for and males females. respectively); beneficiaries General Survivors Contingent Table (set forward two years for both males and females and adjusted 106% and respectively).
+The Pub-2010 General Employee Table, with adjustments. projected generationally with the MP-2019 scale is used for both males and females while in active service.
+Postretirement mortality rates for were based on the Pub-2010 Family of with Tables, MP-2019 projection scale applied generationally, follows: service retirees General Healthy Annuitant mortality table with further adjustments forward one year and adjusted 105% and 108% respectively for males and females); disability retirees General Disabled Table (set back three years for males, and adjusted and 106% for 103% males and females, respectively); beneficiaries - General Contingent Survivors Table (set forward two years for both males and females and adjusted 106% and 105% respectively).